Charm La'Donna

-Charmaine Jordan (born May 14, 1988), known professionally as Charm La'Donna, is an American dancer and choreographer.
-She is known for her work with recording artists such as Kendrick Lamar, Rosalía, Dua Lipa and Selena Gomez.
+Charmaine La'Donna Jordan (born May 14, 1988), known professionally as Charm La'Donna, is an American dancer and choreographer.
+Known for her work with various recording artists, her accolades include a Primetime Emmy Award and two MTV Video Music Awards.

 Early life and education

-La'Donna was born Charmaine Jordan on May 14, 1988, in Compton, California.
+Charmaine La'Donna Jordan on May 14, 1988, in Compton, California.
 She was raised by her mother Debbie, whom she credits alongside her grandmother and "the village of women in Compton, all connected by blood, friendship or simply proximity" for her success.
-La'Donna's older brother, Yki, is a rapper and songwriter who inspired her to pursue a recording career of her own.
+Jordan's older brother, Yki, is a rapper and songwriter who inspired her to pursue a recording career of her own.
 She suspended those aspirations after he was arrested and sentenced for 75 years to life in prison.

-When she was three years old, La'Donna told her mother that she wanted to become a dancer.
+When she was three years old, Jordan told her mother that she wanted to become a dancer.
 She was enrolled in a local recreational center that offered dance activities before its counselors referred her to Regina's School of the Arts, where she trained before moving to Miss Monica's Dance School.
-At age ten, during an audition for a music video, La'Donna was introduced to Fatima Robinson, who later became her mentor.
-La'Donna attended the Los Angeles County High School for the Arts (LACSHA), where she graduated from in 2006.
+At age ten, during an audition for a music video, Jordan was introduced to Fatima Robinson, who later became her mentor.
+Jordan attended the Los Angeles County High School for the Arts (LACSHA), where she graduated in 2006.
 She holds a Bachelor of Arts in world arts and culture from the University of California, Los Angeles (UCLA).